aaronkollasch/git-imerge/README.md

 * A recent version of Git.

 Bash completion requires Git's completion being available.
+Zsh completion does not require Git's completion.

 ## Installation